umairjavaid/multiagenticsystem/CONTRIBUTING.md

 - Mentioned in release notes
 - Invited to maintainer discussions (major contributors)

-Thank you for contributing to MultiAgenticSystem! 🎉
+Thank you for contributing to MultiAgenticSwarm! 🎉